Chris Klieman: Kansas State

 On December 10, 2018, Kansas State University Athletic Director Gene Taylor announced Klieman had been hired as the program's 35th head coach to replace the recently retired Bill Snyder.
-Taylor, who promoted Klieman to head coach at NDSU, had recently been named athletic director at Kansas State.
+Taylor, who promoted Klieman to head coach at North Dakota State, had recently been named athletic director at Kansas State.
 Klieman signed a six-year contract worth $16.8 million.
-Both schools agreed that Klieman would remain at NDSU while the Bison were participating in the FCS playoffs.
-On December 3, 2022, Kansas State defeated TCU in overtime 31 - 28 to win the Big 12 Championship.
+Both schools agreed that Klieman would remain at North Dakota State while the Bison were participating in the FCS playoffs.

+On December 3, 2022, Klieman would lead Kansas State to a victory over TCU in overtime 31–28 to win the Big 12 Championship.